plaufer1980/grails-showcase/README.md

 `Make` in this case, are nicely pre-populated into drop-down select fields.

+#### Dependency Injection Example: `HelloService`
+Dependency Injection works by convention as well.
+No XML config, no annotations necessary.
+Have a look at `HelloController`.
+The `HelloService` is injected automatically via auto-wiring by name.

+#### View Rendering Example: `HelloController.service()`
+If your controller method just returns a model, Grails looks for a template matching the controller method name.
+In the example it will find the `service.gsp` in _views/hello_ and render with the model returned by the controller method.

 #### RESTful Resource Example: `Make`
 The `Make` domain is annotated with `@Resource` which automatically provides RESTful operations for makes.
 Run `grails url-mapping-report` to get an overview of the provided REST actions.